Ahmad Shah Qajar: Reign

-On 16 July 1909, Mohammad Ali Shah was overthrown by rebels seeking to restore the 1906 Constitution.
+On 16 July 1909, Mohammad Ali Shah Qajar was overthrown by rebels seeking to restore the 1906 Constitution.
 The rebels then convened the Grand Majles of 500 delegates from different backgrounds, which placed Ahmad Shah, Mohammad Ali's eleven-year-old son, on the Sun Throne.

 The Grand Majlis enacted many reforms.
 They abolished class representation and created five new seats in the Majlis for minorities: two seats for Armenians, and one seat each for Jews, Zoroastrians, and Assyrians.
 The Majles also democratized the electoral system, diminished the electoral dominance of Tehran, and even lowered the voting age from twenty-five to twenty.

 Not much is known about Ahmad's early life before his succession to the throne.
 Due to his young age, his uncle, Ali Reza Khan Azod al-Molk, governed as regent.

 Ahmad Shah was formally crowned on 21 July 1914, upon reaching his majority.
 He attempted to fix the damage done by his father by appointing the best ministers he could find.
 He was, however, an ineffective ruler who was faced with internal unrest and foreign intrusions, particularly by the British Empire and Russian Empire.
 Russian and British troops fought against the Ottoman Empire forces in Iran during World War I.

 Ahmad Shah Qajar (the youngest, lower left) with General Liakhov (right of the Shah) and Alexander Khan Setkhanian (right of Liakhov), 1911.

 The Second Majlis convened in November 1910 and just like the First Majlis, did not lead to any relevant accomplishment.
 The Majlis was rendered ineffective because the central government was weak and did not have enough influence to rein in the changes that it had proposed.

 Ahmad Shah (center) as a child, pictured with Haj Seyed Gholamhossein Majd Mojabi (above) and guards in 1901.

 In 1917, Britain used Iran as the springboard for an attack into Russia in an unsuccessful attempt to reverse the Russian Revolution of 1917.
 The newly born Soviet Union responded by annexing portions of northern Persia as buffer states much like its Tsarist predecessor.
 Marching on Tehran, the Soviets extracted ever more humiliating concessions from the Iranian government – whose ministers Ahmad Shah was often unable to control.
 The weakness of the government in the face of such aggression by an atheist foreign power sparked seething anger among many traditional Iranians – including the young Ruhollah Khomeini, who would later condemn both Communism and monarchy as treason against Iran's sovereignty and the laws of Islam.